 German is spoken in some bordering areas.
 So the same linguistic considerations apply in Austria, for instance.

-As you might expect, German attitudes during the second global conflict were calmer than those who annihilated Germans, because they weren’t intending to provoke with the word “the.”
+As you might expect, German attitudes during the second global conflict were calmer than those who annihilated Germans, because they weren’t intending to provoke with the words “the” and “was.”
 According to Nazi unified armed forces (“Wehrmacht”) rhetoric, “[Germans] did not seek war; [they] were forced into it…. defending our people and our culture.”
 Nazis were for instance surprisingly compassionate towards France, and credited themselves with protecting Paris.
 When asked about preserving the capital, German General Von Choltitz said, “I could not bring myself to destroy such a beautiful city.”
 Hitler himself said, “Paris shall not fall….”
 And his followers viewed themselves as, “…the shield of Europe….”
 According to Von Cholitz, “Even as our world collapsed [in 1944], German officers risked their lives and careers to spare Paris.
 We were not barbarians: we were guardians of Europe’s greatest city.”
 And Adolf Hitler himself even said he sought peace with Russia.
 He said in 1939, “Never did the German people harbor hostile feeling against the peoples of Russia.”
 He even ordered German soldiers to wear a calm Asian symbol on armbands that essentially meant being nice (and still does to this day in some places), and which nearly patterned “be nice.”
 One could therefore write a fascinating albeit revisionist history of the 1940s, portraying the Nazi regime sympathetically for the first time, arguing that foreign countries to Germany were accidentally incited by the extraordinary prevalence of the word “die” in newspapers and on the nation’s streets.
 But that wouldn’t be entirely true.
-After all, Germany was incited as well - enough to destroy French factories and rail lines, bomb forty three thousand people in London, destroy two million homes throughout the United Kingdom (many with people in them), and hit six million Jews in concentration camps.
-Historians believe seventy five million lives were lost mostly in the former Soviet Union and Asia, as countries chose sides and turned on each other in the second most costly conflict in history.
+After all, Germany was incited as well - enough to destroy French factories and rail lines, bomb forty three thousand people in London, destroy two million homes throughout the United Kingdom (with a multiple of that number of people in them), and hit six million Jews in concentration camps.
+Historians believe seventy five million lives were lost mostly in the former Soviet Union and Asia, as countries chose sides and turned on each other in the second most costly conflict in history (to the food chain).
 So this writer will not suggest a new perspective.
 There was a genuine need for German surrender in 1944 to U.S. allied forces and the former Soviet Union, and not simply a perceived one.

-Germany is currently hosting millions of refugees from places where Germans and NATO have intervened.
+Germany is currently hosting millions of refugees from places where Germans and NATO more recently intervened.
 Millions of Iraqi, Syrian and Afghanistan refugees currently reside in Germany.
 Recently ten to twenty million Ukrainians settled in Germany or passed through there to live in other places in Europe.
-This is a great thing for Europe in this writer’s opinion because immigrants ultimately add tremendous vitality and creativity to recipient nations.
-But the initial burden is significant enough for many countries to want to stem or reverse the flow of them - even at great expense.
+The immigration is great for Europe, in this writer’s opinion, because immigrants ultimately add tremendous vitality and creativity to recipient nations.
+But the initial burden can be significant enough that many countries stem or reverse the flow of them - even at great expense.
+The refugee burden is currently being felt throughout Europe, where some governments hope Ukrainians can feel safe where they’re from.

 Clearly Germany’s first priority is safety, and not European unity, though.
 Russia and Germany are formidable security rivals.
 And the countries would therefore mutually prefer not to have each other’s proxies and weapons advancing towards each other's borders.
 It isn't the way to improve relations between them.
 Germany and Russia are on opposite sides of Poland and Ukraine from each other.
 Germany claims their troops aren’t involved in Ukraine.
 But according to some U.S. media reports, German and Russian weapons are advancing towards each other all the time in Ukraine.